tee-lab/MOTHe-GUI/README.md

 # Running MOTHe app

-1. Download/clone this repository to your computer
+1. Download/clone this repository to your computer.
+If you will be running MOTHe on our sample videos, download and copy untracked videos from [here](https://figshare.com/s/82661a4fd39008fae445) to the MOTHe folder which you just downloaded.

 2. Enter the anaconda environment